 Finally, there is the Technomancer class.
 This is definitely more of a support class, as it's the only one with a healing ability.
 Additionally, it can freeze enemies, poison them, and summon turrets to fend opponents off.
 While it isn't smart to make a team of 3 Technomancer, this is definitely a class someone in your group should have.

 No. Outriders director Barek Kmita told Game Crate that while comparisons can be drawn to titles like Destiny or Anthem, People Can Fly does not see Outriders as a games-as-a-service title.
 "From day one we basically wanted to make the game for ourselves and we’re not talking against games-as-service services overall, but we just we wanted to give a complete story," he said.

 "From A to B it’s a finished story.
 Early on we knew it wouldn’t work as a games-as-service."
 While Outriders will have endgame content and appears to be a fun title to hop into with friends, don't expect it to be built around weekly, or even seasonal, content drops like other popular multiplayer shooters such as Fortnite or Destiny 2.

 Outriders follows the titular groups of characters who were part of the last bastion of humanity after Earth is ravaged beyond repair by climate change.
 The survivors flee to Enoch, which initially seems nice, but a mysterious force called "the anomaly" ruins typical technology and warps anything it touches.
 Players fall into a 30-year coma after being caught in it and have special powers when they come to.

 From there, it appears that players will have to deal with all of the different factions scattered throughout Enoch in order to hopefully restore some semblance of a nice civilization.
 To get your feet wet with the game's narrative, check out its narrative trailer below.

-Outriders will be released sometime in fall 2020.
+Outriders will be released on February 2, 2021.